alok-24/bio/index.md

 - *Glimpses of World History* by Jawaharlal Nehru
 - *A Brief History of Time* by Stephen Hawking
 - *Atomic Habits* by James Clear
-- *The Almanack of Naval Ravikant* by Eric Jorgenson
+- *The Alamanack of Naval Ravikant* by Eric Jorgenson
 - *The Lean Startup* by Eric Ries
 - *The Diary of a Young Girl* by Anne Frank
 - *The Alchemist* by Paulo Coelho